Major Phillip McCrary

 Major Kara Rose

-When necessary, the Investigative Operations Division takes up where the street patrol officer leaves off: tracking the offender and making the case against him or her.
+The Investigative Support Division, commanded by Major Phillip McCrary, takes up where the street patrol officer leaves off: tracking the offender and making the case against him or her.
 These responsibilities fall to the police detectives who operate out of either the Criminal Investigation or Special Investigation Section.

 The Special Investigation Section investigates and employs resources to identify those selling and trafficking narcotics.
 The narcotics unit also enforces laws pertaining to the licensing of establishments that sell alcohol or provide adult entertainment, and investigates illegal gambling and prostitution.